-Enter the theoretical speed of the propeller and the actual speed of the propeller into the calculator to determine the propeller slip percentage; this calculator can also evaluate any of the variables given the others are known.
+Enter the theoretical (no-slip) speed (based on propeller pitch/RPM) and the actual vessel speed (ideally speed through the water) into the calculator to determine the propeller slip percentage; this calculator can also evaluate any of the variables when the others are known.

 Propeller Slip Formula